 In 2006, Arizona Airspeed went to Gera, Germany to defend its 8-way title at the World Meet.
 The competition was plagued by weather and only 6 of the scheduled 10 rounds were completed.
 In the end, the French edged Airspeed by 4 points to take the title.

 As a replacement for Brian Johnson, Mark Kirkby returned to the Airspeed project beginning with the 2007 season.
 Along with Eliana Rodriguez, Craig Girard, Andy Delk, and Steve Nowak flying video, the team then turned its focus to the 4-way event once more.
 Airspeed embarked on its unprecedented winning streak of 22 victories, that spanned more than three years, which included its 2008 4-way World Championship.
 The streak broken only in the wind tunnel in the Spring of 2010.
 The final competition for 2010 marked a high point of elite competition for the 4-way World Championships, France prevailed in a dramatic battle, ending with Airspeed attaining its record average of 27.4 points.

 Airspeed is once again focusing on the 4-way event.
-Beginning in 2013, Airspeed consists of Mark Kirkby, Thomas Hughes, Chris Farina and Thiago Gomes with Justin Price flying camera and Niklas Hemlin as an alternate.
+Beginning in 2015, Airspeed consists of Niklas Hemlin, Thomas Hughes, Chris Farina and Thiago Gomes with Justin Price flying camera.

 |If you would like to receive periodic emails with news about Airspeed, send an email to Newsletter@Airspeed.org|